PART TIME ADVISER

 Chatfield College is a private, Catholic, liberal arts institution offering the Associate of Arts degree and is an equal opportunity employer.
 Chatfield College is a nonprofit institution, fully accredited by The Higher Learning Commission.

 - Review department course offerings, descriptions, abstracts, syllabi and proposals

-- Work with various faculty committees to develop and revise curriculum, programs and concentrations
+- Work with the faculty governance system to develop and revise curriculum, programs and concentrations

 - Participate in budget decisions to advance the curriculum, and manage department facilities and equipment

 - Work with the Deans and the Registrar to coordinate and articulate with consortium member schools

 - Provide the finance office with information on textbooks for each class in the department

 - Work with department faculty members to develop departmental goals

 - Work with department faculty members to develop and implement a departmental assessment plan

 - Work with various faculty committees and the Deans to implement the college assessment plan